Does Vaping Make Your Teeth Yellow?

 So, Does Vaping Make Your Teeth Yellow?

 The Alcohol and Drug Foundation claims that nicotine is a stimulant that quickens the flow of information between your body and brain.
-It’s present in e-cigarettes and Juul devices and can make your teeth turn yellow with repeated use, even though it doesn’t contain the tar that stains teeth in traditional cigarettes.
+It’s present in e-cigarettes and can make your teeth turn yellow with repeated use, even though it doesn’t contain the tar that stains teeth in traditional cigarettes.

 Just like smoking, vaping is an addictive habit that can lead to teeth discoloration and other health issues.
 The most effective way to prevent and combat teeth stains caused by vaping is to quit vaping altogether.
 Once you’ve stopped, you may want to restore your bright white smile.
-Osseo Family Dental professional teeth whitening service that can help remove stains from smoking and vaping.
+Osseo Family Dental offers a professional teeth whitening service that can help remove stains from smoking and vaping.

 Oral Hygiene Recommendation for Vape Users